ltearno/hexa.tools/hexa.binding/README.md

 Note that you can create `ClazzBundle`s at several places in the code, the set of reflected classes will just grow accordingly.

+Note also that you don't have to declare subclasses of the JavaScriptObject classes, they are managed automatically.
+But if you need to use a JavaScriptObject class or subclass, then you need to register the JavaScriptObject class.